Integrations are dynamic and flexible. The integration process is simple and involves two steps:

 Configuring Integrations

-Again, integrations work by a two-step process:
+Configuring integrations is a two-step process:

 1. Receiving a payload